best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 ## Structuring tests

-To maintain a consistency across modules you develop, you should follow [PEP8](https://peps.python.org/pep-0008) (python) or [Google](https://google.github.io/styleguide/Rguide.html) / [tidyverse](https://style.tidyverse.org/) (R) standards when structuring unit tests.
+To maintain a consistency across modules you develop, you should follow [PEP8](https://peps.python.org/pep-0008) (Python) or [Google](https://google.github.io/styleguide/Rguide.html) / [tidyverse](https://style.tidyverse.org/) (R) standards when structuring unit tests.

 For python this involves importing all needed functions at the beginning of the test file.